AtharvaKedar123/Python_Programming_Projects/Day 003 - Treasure Island/README.md

-# Treasure Island Game
+# Treasure Island Adventure 🏝

 ## 📌 Overview
-A decision-based game where choices determine outcome.
+A text-based adventure game where the player makes decisions to find treasure.

 ## 🎯 Features
-- Multiple paths
+- Multiple story paths
+- Decision-based outcomes
-- Game logic
+- Interactive gameplay

 ## 🧠 Concepts Used
+- Conditional statements (if-else)
-- if-else conditions
+- Nested logic

+## ⚙️ How It Works
+- Player makes choices at each stage
+- Each choice leads to a different path
+- Game ends with win or loss

+## ▶️ How to Run
+python main.py

+## 📍 Learning Outcome
+- Designing logic-based flows
+- Structuring interactive programs